 Photo: Enjoying a flight of beer at Ucluelet Brewing | June 2025

-We stopped into several cafés for coffee: Rhino Coffee, The Tofician, and The Foggy Bean Coffee.
+We stopped into several cafés for coffee: Rhino Coffee House, Tofitian Cafe, and The Foggy Bean.

 One evening we enjoyed a fantastic three-course dinner at Wolf in the Fog.

-The following evening we grabbed salmon burgers at the super casual Wildside Grill followed with ice cream from the chocolate shop next door.
+The following evening we grabbed salmon burgers at the super casual Wildside Grill followed with gelato from the chocolate shop next door.

-On Saturday, we visited the Tofino farmers market, and on Sunday, the smaller one in Ucluelet.
-Then we made our way home Monday afternoon, arriving back home late evening.
+On Saturday, we visited the Tofino Market, and on Sunday, the smaller one in Ucluelet.
+Then we made our way home Monday afternoon, but not without a leisurely brunch at the Long Beach Lodge Resort first.

 If you need inspiration for things to do in Tofino, or if you’re not sure why you’re going, just browse the Tourism Tofino and Tourism Ucluelet websites.
 Once you have a shortlist, build a loose itinerary around what you enjoy.
 But don’t feel pressured like there are things you have to do.
 Just being there is enough.